STS Minor Curriculum

 Minor Forms - two (2) must be completed

 Form #1: Declare a Minor form

-Registration and Records (R&R): the Declare a Minor Form must be completed, signed, and delivered to R&R in Harris Hall in order to be enrolled officially in the Minor and displayed in the student's degree audit.
-A Minor needs to be declared before the student applies for graduation.
-This form can be signed by either the Program Director/Coordinator for the Minor or the Interdisciplinary Studies' Student Services Specialist, in the 1911 Building, Suite 106.
+Registration and Records (R&R) form: the Declare a Minor form must be completed, signed, and delivered to R&R in Harris Hall in order to be enrolled officially in this Minor and displayed in the student's degree audit.
+An academic minor needs to be declared before the student applies for graduation.
+This form can be signed by either the Program Director/Coordinator for this Minor or the Interdisciplinary Studies' Student Services Specialist, in the 1911 Building, Suite 106.

 Form #2: Application for Minor Certification form

-Interdisciplinary Studies (IDS): the Application for Minor Certification form for Science, Technology, & Society is to be completed, approved and signed, and then delivered to the IDS Main Office (1911-106) usually no later than the term when all Minor requirements are met.
-List on this form all courses taken for the Minor, with the grades received, as well as all courses in progress and planned courses for the Minor.
-This form must be signed by Dr. Kathleen Vogel, STS Director, or Dr. Carol Ann Lewald, STS Academic Advisor.
+Interdisciplinary Studies (IDS) form: the Application for Minor Certification form for Science, Technology, & Society is to be completed, approved and signed, and then delivered to the IDS Main Office (1911-106) usually no later than the term when this Minor’s requirements are met.
+List on this form all courses taken for this Minor, with the grades received, as well as all courses in progress and planned courses for this Minor.
+If completing this form online, it is recommended that you save with a new file name which includes your name.
+This form must be signed by the STS Program Director or Dr. Carol Ann Lewald, IDS Director of Undergraduate Advising and STS Academic Advisor.

-A Minor must be completed no later than the term in which the student expects to graduate.
-The College of Humanities & Social Sciences (Caldwell 106) provides graduation clearance for these Minors which is required to receive official recognition and be placed on the student's permanent transcript.
+A academic minor must be completed no later than the term in which the student expects to graduate.
+The College of Humanities & Social Sciences (Caldwell 106) provides the required graduation clearance for this Minor to receive official recognition and be placed on the student's permanent transcript.